Dr Kirsten Blakey

 About me

-I am currently a Postdoctoral Research Fellow in Philosophy and Psychology working on a UKRI funded interdisciplinary project called 'Agency, Rationality and Epistemic Defeat' in collaboration with the Messerli Research Institute in Vienna.
-The project aims to explore the origins of human rational thought by comparing how infants, dogs, and pigs form and revise their beliefs, specifically whether these non-linguistic populations have capacities for reflective belief revision.
+Between 2021 and 2024 I was a Postdoctoral Research Fellow in Philosophy and Psychology working on a UKRI funded interdisciplinary project called 'Agency, Rationality and Epistemic Defeat'.
+This project - in collaboration with the Messerli Research Institute in Vienna - is exploring the origins of human rational thought by comparing how human infants, dogs, and pigs form and revise beliefs, specifically whether these non-linguistic populations have capacities for reflective belief revision.

 Research